akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 This greatly depends on your altruism level.
 I could put some ads on the mobile app, but it would hide all my efforts on providing the best UX for the users.

-But personally, I'll find a project interesting if it's technically challenging or with a great business opportunity.
+Personally, I'll find a project interesting if it's technically challenging or with a great business opportunity.

 <br /><br />